-Brandon K. Chicotsky is a business faculty member at Johns Hopkins University specializing in business communication.
-Since beginning university lectureship in 2014, Brandon has taught over 1,000 students in various topics ranging from information management to formal research methods.
-Brandon teaches at both the Harbor East campus in Baltimore and Washington, D.C. campus for Johns Hopkins Carey Business School.
-His research interests center on media branding with interdisciplinary aspects of human capital valuations, organizational management, and corporate PR.
-He is currently conducting research involving: 1) condition branding and its impact on consumer sentiment after adverse effects; and 2) the history of capital markets pertaining to tech-sector trading.
-Brandon may be reached at email@example.com or on twitter @chicotsky
+Dr. Brandon Chicotsky is a business faculty member at Johns Hopkins University specializing in business communication and management.
+Since beginning university lectureship in 2014, Dr. Chicotsky has taught over 1,000 students in various topics ranging from information management to formal research methods.
+Dr. Chicotsky teaches at both the Harbor East campus in Baltimore and Washington, D.C. campus for the Johns Hopkins Carey Business School.
+Dr. Chicotsky's research interests center on media branding with interdisciplinary aspects of human capital valuations, organizational management, and corporate PR.

 - Chicotsky, B., Qiao, F. (2016).
 Athletes as the new investment vehicle: Advancing the meaning of brand personas in sports media.
 In A.C.
 Billings and K.A.
 Brown (Eds.)
 Evolution of the Modern Sports Fan.
 Lanham: MD: Lexington Books.

 - Qiao, F., Chicotsky, B., Billings, A. (2016).
 Loving “Mapple Store” but Hating “Sprawl-Mart”: A Case Study of Parodies in the Simpsons.
 Published in KOME Journal; Presented at the Marketing Edge Research Summit, Oct.
 4th, 2015.

 - Chicotsky, B. (2017).
 The brand persona: Operationalizing a synthesis of brand equity and social capital.
 Working paper (data collection complete; adaptation of dissertation).

 - Chicotsky, B. (2017).
 Condition branding gets a dose of resistance: A backlash of consumer sentiment.
 Working paper.